 Words hold weight.
 While the ubiquitous statement is well-meaning, it can be dismissive and damaging to a new mother who feels sad or traumatized by her birth experience.

 It all begins here… when a mother’s health (mental or physical) is irrelevant.
 When a woman is pregnant, everyone takes care of her.
 Strangers give up their seats and hold open doors.
 She typically has at least a dozen doctor appointments during her pregnancy.
 Friends and family cater to her comfort and well-being.
 But once the baby is born, the woman is often invisible.
-She usually just goes to the doctor one time, six weeks postpartum.
+It’s as if she was just a vessel to bring this new life into the world.
+She usually just goes to the doctor one time, at six weeks postpartum.
 The focus is on the child, and not the mother.
 The mother just disappears.
 I wonder if this is a factor in why postpartum depression rates are so high.
 A woman’s physical and mental health are last in line after she has a baby, and that needs to change.

 A friend just found out that she must have a cesarean birth for her first child, due next week.
 While she knows that the most important thing is her baby’s health (and this is why she is having the cesarean), she is sad.
 She won’t have the vaginal birth she hoped for, planned for and expected.
 When talking to me about her feelings, she said (through tears), “I know, all that matters is a healthy baby!”.
 UGH!
 It got me so angry that this is already in her head.
 She was already devaluing her feelings.
 Of course, it is what matters most, and that is why she is going along with the plan for a cesarean.
 But it’s not the only thing that matters… her emotions matter!
 She is allowed to grieve the loss of the birth she wanted.
 And we should have sympathy for that.